A Concentration Inequality for Random Polytopes, Dirichlet-Voronoi Tiling Numbers and the Geometric Balls and Bins Problem: Introduction and main results

-The approximation of convex bodies by polytopes is of significant theoretical interest in convex geometry, and it has applications in a wide variety of areas, including tomography (e.g., \cite{gardner1995geometric}), computational geometry (e.g., \cite{edelsbrunner,edelsbrunnermesh}), geometric algorithms (e.g., \cite{GKM}), and many more.
-The accuracy of the approximation is often measured by the symmetric volume difference $d_S$ (also called the symmetric difference metric, or the Nikodym metric), which equals the volume of the symmetric difference of the convex body and the approximating polytope.
-Given two convex bodies $K$ and $L$ in $\R^n$, the symmetric volume difference $d_S(K,L)$ is defined by where $|\cdot|$ denotes $n$-dimensional volume.
-Typically, conditions are prescribed on the approximating polytopes, such as a restricted number of vertices, facets, or more generally, $k$-faces.
+The approximation of convex bodies by polytopes is of significant theoretical interest in convex geometry, and it has applications in a wide variety of areas, including tomography (e.g., \cite{gardner1995geometric}), computational geometry (e.g., \cite{edelsbrunner,edelsbrunnermesh}), geometric algorithms (e.g., \cite{GKM}) and statistical learning theory (e.g., \cite{diakonikolas2016learning}).
+The accuracy of the approximation is often measured by the symmetric volume difference $d_S$ (also called the symmetric difference metric, or the Nikodym metric), which equals the volume of the symmetric difference of a given convex body $K$ in $\R^n$ and an approximating polytope $P$.
+It is defined by $d_S(K,P) := |K\triangle P|,$ where $|\cdot|$ denotes $n$-dimensional volume.

+Typically, conditions are prescribed on the approximating polytopes, such as a restricted number of vertices or facets.
 Moreover, the approximating polytopes may be inscribed in $K$, circumscribed around $K$, or positioned arbitrarily.
-In this paper, we focus on the approximation of convex bodies by circumscribed and arbitrarily positioned polytopes with a restricted number of facets under the metric $d_S$.
+In this paper, we focus on the approximation of convex bodies by circumscribed and arbitrarily positioned polytopes with a restricted number of facets under the symmetric volume difference.

-Random polytopes can and have been used to derive sharp estimates for the approximation of convex bodies.
-In fact, it turns out that, asymptotically, random polytopes give as good approximation as the best polytope.
-Specifically, it has been shown that the expectation of the volume difference is optimal up to an absolute constant (compare the results in \cite{boroczky2004approximation, GruberII, kur2017approximation, ludwig1999asymptotic, Lud06, muller1990approximation, schutt2003polytopes}).
+Due to the difficulty of finding best-approximating polytopes (even when $n = 3$), random polytopes can and have been used to derive sharp estimates for the approximation of convex bodies.
+In fact, it turns out that, asymptotically, random polytopes are almost as good as best-approximating polytopes under the symmetric difference metric \cite{boroczky2004approximation,GruberII,kur2017approximation,ludwig1999asymptotic,Lud06,muller1990approximation,schutt2003polytopes}.
+In our first theorem, we derive a sharp concentration inequality (up to logarithmic factors) for the volume difference of a $ C^2 $ convex body $K$ with positive Gaussian curvature and a random circumscribed polytope with $N$ facets.
+The expected volume of these polytopes was estimated in \cite{boroczky2004approximation}.